 That was nothing short of magnificent.
 The power and confidence of your presentation of scripture is awe inspiring.

-Deductive Proof of Monotheism
+Logical Proof for Monotheism

 Presenting, explaining, and defending a simple proof that a rational, omnipotent, omniscient creator God exists, and that there is only one such God.